holaphil/amazing-maple-e08ae/src/pages/portfolio/project-1.md

 *   **People**: I recruit and onboard new talent while providing leadership and mentorship for a team of first and third-party product managers, designers, and developers.

 Problems I worked on:

+FOR THE CONSUMER

+*   **How can we identify and build best-in-class products** fusing talent, premium content, and products through a unique combination of ecommerce and video (live and on-demand)?

+*   **How can we create a compelling consumer journey that converts visitors into repeat customers** starting with discovery all the way through the funnel to conversion?

+*   **How do we test and fine tune our products through data-driven decisions that rapidly improve engagement and conversion**, especially in scenarios where those products have not yet been tested with a large subset of consumers?

+*   **How do we balance the need for innovative growth strategies** while ensuring our products are exposed to a subset of users that can provide useful insights?

+*   **While in the midst of a global pandemic, how can we develop new innovative practices** for the production of shoppable video content with celebrity talent?

+FOR THE TEAM

+*   **How do we build and scale products while managing multiple teams **across both first and third-party design and development resources?

+*   **How do we identify and activate development and design resources that deliver immediate results** today while accounting for growth and scale tomorrow?

+*   **How can we build flexible solutions that allow our business to innovate?** For example, how can we deliver e-commerce at scale within video while empowering partners to do the same?

+*   **How do we manage the demands (founders, partners, investors) for an early stage startup **while ensuring the business remains on track and on task with a consistent strategy?

+FOR OUR PARTNERS

+**How can we build products and services that scale and seamlessly integrate** with publishing partners and products?

+**How do we concept, test, and launch scalable solutions** for our platform while empowering our partners with related products that do the same for their platform(s)?

+**How can we help talent, brands, and publisher partners generate new incremental streams of revenue** from their fans and consumers across both their O\&O platforms and social channels?

+**How can we onboard, integrate and sync hundreds of products and brands to make them shoppable across a library of first and third-party live and **on demand video content?